Anteater For Sale

 - Website: NA

-We have juvenile and adult Southern Tamandua (Lesser Anteater) available now.
+We have several adult Southern Tamandua (Lesser Anteater) available now.
 These are zoological animals only, not tame and not pets.
-These are perfect for breeding or zoological exhibit, the babies and juveniles could potentially be used in educat...
+These animals are perfect for breeding or zoological exhibit.
+Please inquire for specific details and pricing.
+We are a...

 Anteaters are characterized by their elongated snouts and thin tongue, which can stretch out to be longer than their head (24”).
 Their mouths are shaped like a tube and they have lips but no teeth.
 When they look for food, they use their large, curved claws to tear into the tops of ant hills and termite mounds to access the insects.
 They do not destroy the entire hill, but rather keep most of it intact.
 They also use these claws along with their fur for defense, specifically from attacks from these insects.
 They also all have a long prehensile tail, with the exception of the giant anteater.
 Their size depends on which subspecies they are with the northern and southern anteaters growing to be about 3’11” (characterized by their short fur, which is often tan with a black “vest” around their shoulders, though sometimes, they can be entirely tan or black), the silky anteater growing to be about 14” (colored yellowish to help it blend into its environment of seed masses up in the trees), and the giant anteater (characterized by its gray coloring with a diagonal white-bordered black stipe on each shoulder) growing to be around 5’11.”
 Adult males are slightly larger and more muscular than adult females.
 Mothers generally only bear one young per year and their large claws prevent them from grasping their newborns.
 Because of this, they have to carry them until they are self-sufficient.
 They have a body temperature that fluctuated between 91-97 degrees F and are able to tolerate greater temperature fluctuations than other mammals because of this.
 Their daily food intake is barely higher than their energy used during the day and they coordinate their body temperatures for whichever activity they are engaged in, whether it be resting or foraging.